shriman-dev/catcat-os/README.md

   rpm-ostree rebase ostree-image-signed:docker://ghcr.io/shriman-dev/catcat-os-nv:latest
   ```

 The `latest` tag will automatically point to the latest build.
-That build will still always use the Fedora version specified, so you won't get accidentally updated to the next major version.

-## ISO

-If build on Fedora Atomic, you can generate an offline ISO with the instructions available [here](https://blue-build.org/how-to/generate-iso/).
-These ISOs cannot unfortunately be distributed on GitHub for free due to large sizes, so for public projects something else has to be used for hosting.

 ## Verification